yosemitebandit/vebsite/content/notes/learning-rust.md

 ### [learn x in y minutes](https://learnxinyminutes.com/docs/rust/)
-* nice example of "more advanced matching" where there is an additional if tree -- that is apparently a "match guard" -- see [here](http://rustbyexample.com/flow_control/match/guard.html)
+* an example of "more advanced matching" where there is an additional if tree -- that is apparently a "match guard" -- see [here](http://rustbyexample.com/flow_control/match/guard.html)
 * terse examples of references and borrowing